cameliahanes/contest/README.md

 # contest
-The program allows the user to manage a list of students who obtain different grades ar 3 different problems given at the contest.
+The program allows the user to manage a list of students who obtain grades for 3 different solved problems given at the contest.
+(Made in python)